tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ## 6. List of Product Monitoring Metrics

 ### 6.1 CVM
 Tencent Cloud Virtual Machine (CVM) is a server which runs in the Tencent Cloud Data Center.
-Please see the <a href="/document/product/213" title="CVM Introduction">CVM Introduction</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/document/product/213" title="CVM Introduction">CVM Introduction</a> page.
 When querying monitoring data of CVMs, the values of input parameters are as follows:
 namespace: qce/cvm
 dimensions.0.name=unInstanceId